triggerdotdev/trigger.dev/packages/cli-v3/e2e/README.md

     This is necessary to allow to use `yarn` without having a warning on the current project being a `pnpm` project.

+5. Add the following `.yarnrc.yaml` in your fixture folder.

+    This will avoid having `.pnp.cjs` and `.pnp.loader.mjs` and keep versioned files to a minimum.

+    ```yaml .yarnrc.yml
+    nodeLinker: node-modules
+    ```

-5. Install the fixture dependencies and generate lockfiles.
+6. Install the fixture dependencies and generate lockfiles.

     Like you would in any project.
     E.g. if your fixture contains a trigger task that uses the `jsdom` library: